luvit/luvit.io/articles/luvit-reborn.md

 end, ...)
 ```

-Then when you build your app with `lit make`, luvit and all it's
+Then when you build your app with `lit make`, luvit and all its
 libraries will be included in your app.
 Also if you install your
-app's deps to disk using `lit install`, luvit and all it's deps will
+app's deps to disk using `lit install`, luvit and all its deps will
 be included in the `deps` folder.

 ```sh